slsa-framework/slsa/docs/spec/v1.0/faq.md

 [SLSA Provenance] and the [Build track] are focused on trustworthiness of the build process.
 To improve trustworthiness, Provenance is generated in the build platform's trusted control plane, which in practice results in it being coarse grained.
+For example, in Provenance metadata completeness of `resolvedDependencies` information is on a best-effort basis.
+Further, the `ResourceDescriptor` type does not require version and license information or even a URI to the dependency's original location.

 While they likely include similar data, SBOMs and SLSA Provenance operate at different levels of abstraction.
+The fine-grained data in an SBOM typically describes the components present in a produced artifact, whereas SLSA Provenance more coarsely describes parameters of a build which are external to the build platform.

-While an SBOM is not well suited as a requirement for the Build track, SBOMs are good practice which may form part of a future SLSA Vulnerabilities track.
+The granularity and expressiveness of the two use-cases differs enough that current SBOM formats were deemed not a good fit for the requirements of the Build track.
+Yet SBOMs are a good practice and may form part of a future SLSA Vulnerabilities track.
 Further, SLSA Provenance can increase the trustworthiness of an SBOM by describing how the SBOM was created.

 SLSA Provenance, the wider [in-toto Attestation Framework] in which the